Hescorlpioanl/Hescorlpioanl.github.io/_posts/summaries/2023-05-15-Head-First-Object-Oriented-Analysis-and-Design-Book.md

 A design pattern is just a way to design the solution for a particular type of problem.
 So design patterns don’t go directly into your code, they first go into your BRAIN. we study them and learn how they were implemented and when to use them and when we can't use them, because each design pattern has its own trade-offs.

-Our chapter is done now, I would like to document this moment right now.
+Our chapter is done here, I would like to document this moment right now.
 I was writing these chapter notes while I'm in the local cafeteria beside the Nile River and I asked for a coffee it was so bad but it cost 10 LE so it's fair 😁.
 See you in the next chapters.

 ---